Other pages in this section

 Incubator Grants

-APPLY TODAY!
-EarthLab is excited to announce the launch of Incubator Grants.
-These twelve-month awards provide up to $10,000 to University of Washington faculty/staff/research scientists eligible to serve as Principal Investigators (PIs).
+Incubator Grants are twelve-month awards that provide up to $10,000 to University of Washington faculty/staff/research scientists eligible to serve as Principal Investigators (PIs).
 EarthLab Incubator Grants are designed to nurture ideas and launch partnerships for climate change or environmental justice research and action.
 Emphasizing interdisciplinary, community-based, and cross-sectoral collaboration, EarthLab Incubator Grants bring together diverse stakeholders around a shared research agenda or concept.

 EarthLab Contact: